 (2) An appointed member, unless the member sooner dies or resigns or is removed from office, continues in office until a successor comes into office, despite the fact that the term for which the member was appointed may have expired.

-[Clause 1 amended by No. 16 of 1997 s.
+[Clause 1 amended: No. 16 of 1997 s.
 6(1).]

 2. Vacation of office by appointed member